Iveco S-Way

 The Iveco S-Way is a heavy-duty truck manufactured by the Italian vehicle manufacturer Iveco.
 It was introduced in 2019 as a successor to the Iveco Stralis and is currently assembled in Madrid, Spain.

-In November 2022, the S-Way was launched in South America, produced at the Iveco Sete Lagoas (MG) plant.
+In November 2022, the S-Way was launched in South America, produced at the Iveco Sete Lagoas plant.

 Overview

 The S-Way debuted on 2 July 2019 with a new cabin and digital technologies.

 X-Way

 The Iveco X-Way is a light construction truck based on the S-Way.
 In the past, the X-Way was equipped with the Stralis cab, but from Q4 2020 the S-Way cab is used instead.

 Nikola Tre

-In November 2019, Nikola Motor Company and Iveco presented the jointly developed Nikola Tre electric truck, with a power of 644 hp, a maximum torque of 1800 Nm, a battery of 720 kWh and an autonomy of up to 400 km.
+In November 2019, Nikola Motor Company and Iveco presented the jointly developed Nikola Tre electric truck, with a power of 644 hp, a maximum torque of 1800 Nm, a battery of 720 kWh and a range of up to 400 km.
 It is developed on the basis of the Iveco S-Way.

 On 21 September 2022, at the IAA Transportation 2022 exhibition in Hanover, the production version of the Nikola Tre BEV 4x2 was presented, with a range of up to 530 km without recharging.

 A hydrogen fuel cell prototype, the Nikola Tre FCEV 6×2, which has an autonomy of up to 800 km, was also presented at the exhibition.